-Are you in an emergency where you need brake fluid but you are so far away from somewhere where you can buy it?
-If so, then read on for I have a solution for you.
+Are you in an emergency and need brake fluid but are far away from where you can buy it?
+If so, read on, and I will have a solution for you.

-In this post, I will share with you information about how to make brake fluid for emergency use.
+In this post, I will share information about how to make brake fluid for emergencies.

 With that said, let’s begin.